ElsaB/impact-annotator/README.md

 folder where we summarize the main results in a mardown.

-the markdown should have entries in the form YYMMDD that can point to other markdown from the analysis part.
+the markdown should have entries in the form YYMMDD that can point to other markdowns from the analysis part.